 If you own a newer vehicle, chances are it’s equipped with several safety features like collision avoidance, backup cameras, adaptive cruise control, lane assist, automated parking, and more.
 For these features to function properly, multiple cameras and sensors within your vehicle must be properly calibrated.

-These cameras and sensors, which are connected to your auto glass, are critical components of your vehicle’s ADAS, which stands for advanced driver assist system.
+These cameras and sensors, which are connected to your auto glass, are critical components of your vehicle’s advanced driver assistance systems, also referred to as ADAS.
 When you need a windshield replacement or repair, this system must be recalibrated to ensure your safety features can continue to protect you on the road.

 What Can Interfere With ADAS Functionality?